tavotavotavo/beyondbody/README.md

 ## Detailed Documentation

 You can find detailed but outdated documentation about beyondbody into the 'doc' folder beside 'src' folder.

-## About me

-This is also the result of a year of hard work.
-With this project I graduated at the university in december 2014.
-I want to thank my university team for helping me developing this app.

-## Goal

-It 'd be great anyone can continue this work and let others now about beyondbody, the main reason the application was made is that people with upper limb dissabilities could use a computer in an easier way.

 ### Instructions before compiling